 - SDPI funding and other resources available to provide activities/services

 For information and examples on selecting a Target Group, see the SDPI Diabetes Best Practice and Target Group recorded webinar.

 Below are selected resources and tools specific to this Best Practice.
 Additional resources that may be useful for all Best Practices can be found in the SDPI Best Practice Resources.

 - Joslin Vision Network Teleophthalmology Program

-- Diabetes Standards of Care & Clinical Practice Resources: Eye Care
+- Diabetes Standards of Care and Resources for Clinicians and Educators: Eye Care

 American Diabetes Association